Measuring your return on investment matters

 A more frequently occurring conversion action gives Google Ads more data to learn how to find new users who will also perform that action.
 If you don’t have at least 10 different users completing the most valuable in-app action every day, you’ll need to pick another, more common in-app action instead.

-For example, if your most valuable in-app action is someone buying an upgrade in your mobile game, but fewer than 10 people complete this action every day for your UAC, you’ll need to pick another action.
+For example, if your most valuable in-app action is someone buying an upgrade in your mobile game, but fewer than 10 people complete this action every day for your App campaign, you’ll need to pick another action.
 You can pick something like adding payment information or leveling up, which is likely going to lead to the upgrade but is completed by at least 10 different users each day in your campaign.

 Example: set a target CPA based on value